 KU’s 38 research centers and institutes and over 40 research labs help protect our region’s water, assure cybersecurity, explore treatments for cancer, and so much more.

-KU powers Kansas.
+KU powers Kansas

 As the flagship university of Kansas, KU’s research, services, and alumni strengthen the state’s economy, workforce, health care, and more.
 KU provides fire, rescue, and law enforcement training across Kansas, and every county in the state receives KU Medical Center outreach.
 Our pursuits generate billions of dollars each year in economic benefits for Kansas and the Kansas City metro area.